qdo1010/qdo1010.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Eviaco
-description: another without an image
+description: a game inspired by a rodent operant task to assess rule learning and evidence accumulation in humans
 img: assets/img/mcs.jpg
-importance: 3
+importance: 1
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.